-This legislation has created a comprehensive federal/ state cradle-to-grave infrastructure for hazardous waste and a framework for states to govern disposal of municipal and non-hazardous waste.
+This legislation has created a comprehensive federal/state cradleto-grave infrastructure for hazardous waste and a framework for states to govern disposal of municipal and non-hazardous waste.
 As a result:

-- Municipal solid waste (MSW) delivered to landfills has declined since 1990 with 34% of MSW recycled and composted, and 13% combusted with energy recovery by 2017. - Restrictions on industrial and commercial wastes and on land disposal encourage minimization of waste disposal through reuse, recycling, and reduction of waste generation, helping to protect the 80% of U.S. citizens who live within three miles of the 60,000 facilities generating 20-40 million tons of hazardous waste annually. - Up to 18 million acres of contaminated lands have been cleaned up and restored to productive use.
+Municipal solid waste (MSW) recycling grew from under 7% in 1960 to 34% in 2013.

+- Restrictions on industrial and commercial wastes and on land disposal encourage minimization of waste disposal through reuse, recycling, and reduction of waste generation, helping to protect the 80% of U.S. citizens who live within three miles of the 60,000 facilities generating 20-40 million tons of hazardous waste annually. - Up to 18 million acres of contaminated lands have been cleaned up and restored to productive use.